-The Governance (including the Head of School and the Principal) is responsible for:
+The Governance is responsible for:

-Monitoring the provision of remote learning to ensure education remains as high quality as possible

-Ensuring that staff are certain that remote learning systems are secure for both data protection and safeguarding reasons
+- Monitoring the provision of remote learning to ensure education remains as high quality as possible. - Ensuring that staff are certain that remote learning systems are secure for both data protection and safeguarding reasons.

-The Senior Management Team (SMT)
+2.2 The Senior Leadership Team (SLT)

-Considers whether any aspects of the subject curriculum need to change to accommodate remote learning

-Works with subject teachers to ensure that work set is appropriate and consistent.

-Coordinates remote learning across the school ensuring that all students have access to either electronic or paper copies of work

-Identifies any students without access to a device for registration and working - school has supplied when necessary

-Monitors the effectiveness of remote learning through weekly meetings with teachers and subject leaders

-Encourages feedback from pupils and parents

-Ensuring the well-being of students

-Monitors the security of remote learning systems, including data protection and safeguarding

-SENCO advises on strategies for individual students and facilitates communication between therapists and teachers

-Regular communication with parents via letters, emails and phone calls

-SMT Members

-Mrs Kim Salthouse - Head of School

-Dr Duncan Rollo-Principal and CEO

-Mrs Sandie Whall - Teaching and Learning

-Mr Vaughan Steward - Examinations Officer.

-Mrs Lisa Gillbert- SENCo and-Safeguarding DSL
+- Considers whether any aspects of the subject curriculum need to change to accommodate remote learning - Works with subject teachers to ensure that work set is appropriate and consistent. - Coordinates remote learning across the school ensuring that all students have access to either electronic or paper copies of work - Identifies any students without access to a device for registration and working - school has supplied when necessary - Monitors the effectiveness of remote learning through weekly meetings with teachers and subject leaders - Encourages feedback from pupils and parents - Ensuring the well- being of students - Monitors the security of remote learning systems, including data protection and safeguarding - SENCO advises on strategies for individual students and facilitates communication between therapists and teachers - Regular communication with parents via letters, emails, and phone calls

-CAEA Approach to Remote Home School Learning
+2.3 CAL's Approach to Remote Home School Learning

 Teachers will provide frequent, clear explanations of revision tasks and new content, delivered through the use of emails, worksheets and website links using high-quality curriculum resources or videos.
-As advised by the DfE 's Schools Guidance for all schools in England January 2021, CAEA recognises that online video lessons do not necessarily need to be recorded by teaching staff at the school; the use of Oak National Academy lessons, for example, can be provided in lieu of schooled video content.
+As advised by the DfE 's Schools Guidance for all schools in England January 2021, CAL recognises that online video lessons do not necessarily need to be recorded by teaching staff at the school; the use of Oak National Academy lessons and https://continuityoak.org.uk/lessons, can be provided in lieu of schooled video content.

-CAEA will not use live video chat / platforms for teaching.
-We would note that the majority of these teaching systems are not recommended for students with (SEN) Special Educational Needs.
-During previous national lockdowns, which did affect schools, it became clear that many parents and students could not access 'remote learning' via platforms, due to the complexities of students being at home (for example; other children in the home, insufficient devices and increased anxiety from both children and parents).
-Therefore, supplying learning on paper and email formats ensured that all students can access learning with increased flexibility; this enables the curriculum to be more individually tailored, which is highly applicable for/to our students.
+During previous national lockdowns, which did affect schools, it became clear that many parents and students could not access 'remote learning' via platforms, due to the complexities of students being at home (for example, other children in the home, insufficient devices and increased anxiety from both children and parents).
+Therefore, supplying learning on paper and email formats ensure that all students can access learning with increased flexibility; this enables the curriculum to be more individually tailored, which is highly applicable for/to our students.
 (This approach was generally very successful when the school was closed previously, allowing parents and students to be flexible with their time with an inclusive approach for the whole school.)
 This home learning approach develops and increases close contact between staff, parents, and students.